goodeats/next-image-tagger/README.md

 ## Getting Started

-To set up the database:å
+To set up the database if using [Supabase](https://supabase.com/) (otherwise use your own method):

-- Create a new project in [Supabase](https://supabase.com/) (free for hobby accounts, excuse to try it out)
+- Create a new project in Supabase (free for hobby accounts, excuse to try it out)
 - Remember your password
 - Go to `Project Settings` -> `Database` -> `Connection string`
 - Select `URI` and copy